Skip to main content

 This is where your daily habits become a powerful therapeutic tool.
 The food you consume provides the literal building blocks for neurotransmitters.
 For instance, the amino acid tryptophan, found in protein-rich foods, is a precursor to serotonin.
 Similarly, tyrosine is essential for producing dopamine.

-A diet deficient in these raw materials is like trying to send a message with a dead battery; the signal from the may be sent, but the receiving end lacks the resources to act on it.
+A diet deficient in these raw materials is like trying to send a message with a dead battery; the signal from the peptide therapy may be sent, but the receiving end lacks the resources to act on it.
 Conversely, a nutrient-dense diet ensures the factory is fully stocked, ready to synthesize the very molecules that govern mood and cognition.

 Exercise acts through a parallel and synergistic mechanism.
 Aerobic exercise, in particular, is a potent stimulator of BDNF production, especially in the hippocampus, the brain’s memory consolidation center.
 When you engage in physical activity, you are, in effect, preparing the brain to be more receptive to growth signals.